 300 dpi photos will be used for your print pieces, and 72 dpi photos will be used for all web projects.

 Images are a representative of your community, and usually what a prospect sees first before viewing your property in person.
-Poor-quality images could give the perception of a poor-quality brand.
+Poor-quality apartment photography could give the perception of a poor-quality brand.

 Hire someone with experience in apartment photography with a portfolio you like.
 And don’t forget that you play an important role in the shoot as well.
 Make sure you spend time planning with your photographer, so you can get all the right shots.